hpsa/hpe-application-automation-tools-plugin/doc/LR_Integration.md

 1. Select **Pipeline** and click **OK**.

-2. To restrict where this project can run, first refer to [Create an execution node](README.md#create-an-execution-node) and then see [[Controlling your build environment]](https://github.com/jenkinsci/pipeline-model-definition-plugin/wiki/Controlling-your-build-environment).
+2. To restrict where this project can run, first refer to [Create an execution node](README.md#create-an-execution-node) and then see [Controlling your build environment](https://github.com/jenkinsci/pipeline-model-definition-plugin/wiki/Controlling-your-build-environment).

 3. Scroll down to the **Pipeline** section.